c0wsaysmoo/plane-tracker-rgb-pi/README.md

 The close.txt file.
 Farthest.txt looks the same.
 <img width="1733" height="985" alt="Screenshot 2025-12-01 142748" src="https://github.com/user-attachments/assets/6583fac2-c182-466d-8f9f-a5c669663a6f" />

 Map will show the top 3 farthest flights, and the closest ping'd flights to your location.
+Solid lines is the flown section and dashed is unflown.
+Uses estimated flight path based on curve of the Earth

 <img width="362" height="361" alt="Screenshot 2025-11-05 045843" src="https://github.com/user-attachments/assets/2309c292-02f2-4db3-8075-4cf1726c8039" />